taozhijiang/clotho/README.md

-### tzkeeper
+### Clotho

-ZooKeeper is good thing, help you making better use of it!
+ZooKeeper is good thing, and [Clotho](https://github.com/taozhijiang/clotho) helps you making better use of it!